 Model answer

 I’d like to talk about the compact disc.
-Their heyday was from early nineties till mid-noughties and people would first use them for listening to music and later to store data such as pictures or software.
-They were pretty popular with people around me and I used them a lot myself.
-Coming to think of it, I haven’t seen one for well over a decade.
+Its heyday was from the early nineties until around 2005 and people would first use them for listening to music and later to store data such as pictures or software.
+They were pretty popular with people around me, and I used them a lot myself.
+When I think of it, I haven’t seen one for well over a decade.

-The reason people moved away from using it is very clear – the Internet.
-As the web gained higher adoption, no longer reserved for the few like it was in the mid-nineties, it proved to be much easier and efficient and storing and transferring data.
+The reason people moved away from using it is very clear: the Internet.
+As the web gained more adoption, no longer reserved for the few like it was in the mid-nineties, it proved to be much easier and more efficient for storing as well as transferring data.
 People no longer had to burn CDs to share data.
-Another possible tech advancement that ousted the compact disc was USB flash drive, colloquially referred to as memory stick.
-It everything a CD would, but quicker, cheaper and in a much more compact form factor.
+Another possible technological advancement that ousted the compact disc was the USB flash drive, colloquially referred to as a memory stick.
+It has everything a CD would, but is quicker, cheaper, and much more compact.

 Do I still use CDs?
-Well, I have some old music CDs laying around, I play them occasionally for nostalgia’s sake.
+Well, I have some old music CDs lying around.
+I play them occasionally for nostalgia’s sake.
 So I guess you could say I do use them to this day, yeah.

 IELTS Speaking Part 3